QuantConnect/lean-cli/README.md

 Run a backtest in the cloud.

 ```
-Usage: backtest [OPTIONS] PROJECT
+Usage: lean cloud backtest [OPTIONS] PROJECT

   Run a backtest in the cloud.

   PROJECT should be the name or id of a cloud project.

-  If the project that has to be backtested has been pulled to the local drive
-  with `lean cloud pull` it is possible to use the --push option to push local
+  If the project that has to be backtested has been pulled to the local drive with `lean cloud pull` it is possible to
-  modifications to the cloud before running the backtest.
+  use the --push option to push local modifications to the cloud before running the backtest.

 Options:
-  --name TEXT  The name of the backtest (a random one is generated if not
+  --name TEXT  The name of the backtest (a random one is generated if not specified)
-               specified)

   --push       Push local modifications to the cloud before running the backtest
-  --open       Automatically open the browser with the results when the backtest
+  --open       Automatically open the browser with the results when the backtest is finished
-               is finished

   --help       Show this message and exit.
   --verbose    Enable debug logging
 ```